Phamjust/Phamjust/Project1rebuild/README.md

 # Bank API Project

 ## Project Description
-For this project I built an Expense Reimbursement API, where employees of a company are able to submit requests for expenses that occured on company time.
-Employees are also able to view all their pending and past reimburstment requests.
+For this project I built an Expense Reimbursement API, where employees of a company are able to login and submit requests for expenses that occured on company time.
+Employees are able to view all their past and currently pending reimburstment requests.
+On the other hand, managers are able to login and see all past requests and all current pending requests from all employees.

 ## Technologies Used

-* Maven
+* Apache Maven 3.0.5
-* Java
+* openjdk version "1.8.0_312"
 * Javalin
+* Docker & Docker compose
+* Post
+* Micrometer
+* Prometheus
+* Grafana
-*
+* Dbeaver

 ## Features

 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* Employees as well as managers are able to login
+* Users are able to view all their requests
+* Mangers are able to approve or deny a request

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* metrics to see how much in total dollars is the company spending on reimburstments
+* Have an option for an employee to edit a request that was already submitted.
+* Let managers add a note to a request they just approved or denied.

 ## Getting Started